 This solved my problem, but if yours is still not working, try restarting the Apple TV.

-Restarting My Apple TV Fixed Everything
+How to Restart Apple TV Remote: It Fixed Everything

 Sometimes, the issue isn’t the remote—it’s the Apple TV itself.
 A quick restart can clear glitches.